A Deeper Dive: Using Valuations to Enhance Rebalancing Process | Second Quarter 2019

 We understand that hypothetical or simulated results will be (and should be) viewed with a healthy dose of skepticism.
 The assumptions and details incorporated into such exercises matter tremendously.
 As detailed in the following table we attempted to minimize the number of assumptions and keep things simple whenever possible.

-Contact Brad Swinsburg 404-874-6244 to learn more about the power of rebalancing and Smith & Howard Wealth Management’s approach.
+Contact Brad Swinsburg 404-874-6244 to learn more about the power of rebalancing and Smith and Howard Wealth Management’s approach.

 Explore more information on the second quarter of 2019 by visiting these links: